 Musolino state-owned equipped area

 Along the route to Dinnammare, about 1,800 km away, in flat areas, both to the right and to the left, the equipped area of Musolino has been created, with accommodation facilities being refurbished.
-Acacias, pines and eucalyptus are the tree species of this area from which it is possible to wander over the Tyrrhenian Sea up to Capo Milazzo and the Aeolian Islands, in a green setting that contrasts with the intense blue of the sea.
-Interesting is the presence in the area of a chestnut grove that covers a large portion of the north-west side of the Peloritani
+Acacias, pines and eucalyptus are the tree species of this area from which it is possible to wander over the Tyrrhenian Sea to Capo Milazzo and the Aeolian Islands, in a green setting that contrasts with the intense blue of the sea.
+Interesting is the presence in the area of a chestnut wood that covers a large portion of the north-west side of the Peloritani

 Wooded Complex: Dem.
 Peloritani Orien.